justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 - `room_type`: Represents the category of the Airbnb listing (e.g., "Entire home/apt", "Private room", or "Shared room").
 - `id`: The unique identifer assigned to every individual property listing on Airbnb.

+(When you run this, you will see the execution logs showing Map and Reduce stages progressing, followed by the final output table).

 The output should look like the following: